danielarco98/Final-Grade-Project/README.md

 Each folder contains code and information about different stages of the experimental procedure:

 * Experiment:
 Contains code about the symmetric images creation procedure and experimental design.
+There are two subdirectories containing the experimental(ExperimentIm) and training (TrainingIm) images.
 Scripts were written in Matlab 2019b environment:
   1. Generate_PartialSymmetricImage.m: Main function used for generating white and black images with global and local symmetric patterns.